mediasuitenz/activedirectoryuserobject/README.md

 }
 ```

-So if in active directoy the user belonged to groups `group 1` and `group 5` then the final object would look like:
+So if in active directory the user belonged to groups `group 1` and `group 5` then the final object would look like:

 ```js
 {